2 Convent Road

 To receive a degree, students are recommended to the Board of Trustees as degree candidates.
 The acquisition of candidacy status is a serious responsibility of each student who anticipates receiving a degree within the academic year.

-Each year undergraduate/graduate students must complete a graduation application (form can be found below) and submit it to the Registrar's Office declaring their intent to complete their degree.
+Each year undergraduate/graduate students must complete a graduation application (form can be found below) and submit it to the Registrar's Office declaring their intent to complete their degree by September 30th.

 During the Commencement Ceremony in May, as each candidate's name is announced, she/he will approach the platform and shake hands with the Bishop and the President of the College.
 A degree case will be handed to the student.